 However, if someone we think of as mediocre, slips up in a similar way – we feel less attracted.
 Seems a bit unfair, doesn’t it?

-How we become sexually attracted to someone isn’t always clear cut.
-Sometimes it has to do with how successful we perceive a person to be, other times it has to do with winning people over, or the fact that we as individuals have similar personalities.
-By learning more about what sparks attraction you can more easily learn how to rebuild sexual attraction in a relationship, by focusing on the things that drew you in before.
+How we become sexually attracted to someone isn’t always clear-cut.
+Sometimes it has to do with how successful we perceive a person to be.
+Other times it has to do with winning people over, or the fact that we have similar personalities.

 First published on my Swedish website, Sexologkliniken.

-Get instant access to expert advice, delivered directly to your inbox weekly, when you download The Desire Test.
+Get instant access to expert advice, delivered directly to your inbox when you download The Desire Test.
+Unsubscribe anytime.

-Copyright © 2019-2022 Leigh Norén.
+Copyright © 2019-2024 Leigh Norén.
 All Rights Reserved. | Website by Pinegate Road

 Cookie policy | Terms & Conditions | Privacy Policy